aws-samples/role-vending-machine/README.md

 ### Step 4: Prepare the repository to Bootstrap the RVM repository

+While regular RVM operates by configuring the `github-workflow-rvm` role to trust the RVM repository's `main` branch, Proto-RVM does not have a GitHub repo.
+Therefore, Proto-RVM will need to establish a root source of Proto-RVM trust.
+Because Proto-RVM relies on SSO roles for its trust, the Proto-RVM bootstrap process will require a permission set to be passed to it.
+The associated IAM role for that permission set in the IAM Admin account will be able to assume `github-workflow-rvm` and run `terraform` actions using that role.

+Proto-RVM also does not create a `read-only` version of `github-workflow-rvm`.

 Provide necessary information to prepare the repository for bootstrapping.
 Below is a list of files you need to modify:

-1. `.github/workflows/.env`: provide RVM account ID (`TF_VAR_rvm_account_id` variable), AWS region, your GitHub organization name, and the level of IAM Access Analyzer finding that will break the pipeline.
-All other fields are optional to update.
-2. `scripts/generate_providers_and_account_vars.py`: provide the main AWS region you operate in[^1].
+1. `scripts/generate_providers_and_account_vars.py`: provide the main AWS region you operate in[^1].
-3. Navigate to `bootstrap` folder under scripts folder.
+2. Navigate to `bootstrap` folder under scripts folder.
-   1. Update `terraform.tfvars` file with your GitHub organization name and the default AWS region where RVM resources are deployed into.
+   1. Update `terraform.tfvars` file with your VCS (eg. GitHub) organization name and the default AWS region where RVM resources are deployed into, and any other variables that need updates.
-   2. Optionally, review the variables in `variables.tf` file and set your desired values in `terraform.tfvars` file.
-For example, if you want to deploy Terraform backend resources deployed in the RVM account, set the value of `create_tf_state_management_infrastructure` variable to `true`.
-If you want to use a repo name other than "role-vending-machine" (for example, if you use underscores instead of hyphens), you can set that in `terraform.tfvars` as well.
-If you are changing `breakglass_role_name` and `iam_role_name` default values, ensure you change the corresponding values in `.github/workflows/.env` as well.

 [^1]: IAM resources are global, of course; the Region you specify in `generate_providers_and_account_vars.py` is used to create the AWS providers in each account, this can later be used with Terraform data structures to dynamically reference the Region in your policies.